 Psychological First Aid Training

-Psychological First Aid (PFA) is an evidence-based approach for helping students, families, school personnel, and school partners through response and recovery of any incident.
-PFA-S is designed to reduce initial distress caused by emergencies, and to foster short- and long-term adaptive functioning and coping skills.
+Psychological First Aid (PFA) is an evidence-informed intervention strategy for helping students, families, school personnel, and school partners through response and recovery of any incident.
+PFA is designed to reduce initial distress caused by emergencies, and to foster short- and long-term adaptive functioning and coping skills.
+Support from informed, compassionate, and caring professionals can help students and staff members process a broad range of early reactions following an incident.

-School Safety is developing plans to make available PFA-S across the state of Nebraska.
+NDE School Safety is establishing PFA as a systems-approach for Nebraska schools as an immediate response after an incident.
 Contact Jolene Palmer if you would like to schedule a training at your ESU.

 Here are some resources developed by the National Traumatic Stress Network on trauma and traumatic grief: